-In a recent study, Felbo-Kolding and Andersen (2013) estimated that the collective agreement coverage within the TAW sector is 61 percent, slightly lower than the general coverage rate for the private sector (74 percent [DA, 2014]).
+No exact figures exist as to the collective agreement coverage within the TAW sector.
+However, the interviewees estimated the collective agreement coverage to be slightly lower than the general average for the (74 percent [DA, 2014]).
 In some sectors, particularly the sectors relying most heavily on TAW - such as the manufacturing, construction, transport and health and social care sectors - collective agreement coverage may be even higher for temps, as these sectors are characterised by relatively high collective agreement coverage.